bhowmiktiasha/ecom-3d/README.md

 🔗 Live Demo: https://r3f-3d-docker-nginx.onrender.com/

+⚠️ Side Note

+This image is built for linux/amd64 platform.

+If you’re on Mac (M1/M2 - arm64) or non-amd64 machine and face issues, pull the image using: docker pull --platform=linux/amd64 tiasha123/ecom-nginx:latest

 ✨ That’s it!
 You can either run it locally with Vite, or pull the Docker image and run it in a container.